luna-alves-dev/luna-alves-dev/README.md

-Hi, I'm Luciama, and my nickname is Luna 🌙
+Hi, I'm Luciana, and my nickname is Luna 🌙

 - 🇧🇷 I'm brasilian.
 - 🔭 I’m currently studing at Trybe.